mbedross/orangeBoxV2/README.md

 This module checks the temperatures of the five thermistors on the instrument and returns their values (in degC) as an array.

+These thermistors have a nominal resistance of 10 kOhms at 25 degrees C. To calculate temperature from these Negative Temperature Correlation (NTC) thermistors, the simplified Steinhart-Hart Equation is used.
+The Beta value for the thermistors used in the instrument is 3470.

 ### SET.py

 This script contains all modules that set the status of an operation.
 The modules include: